 - In a small bowl, combine the oregano, cumin, chili powder, salt, and pepper.

-- On a cutting board, cut the roast into four equal pieces.
+- On a cutting board, cut the roast into 4 or 5 equal pieces.
 Pat the roast dry with paper towels and then rub the seasoning all over each piece.
 (Freezing instructions begin here.)

-- Add the seasoned meat along with remaining ingredients into the Instant Pot.
+- Add the seasoned meat, lime juice, orange juice, and hot sauce into the Instant Pot.

 - Lock and seal the lid.
 Cook for 45 minutes at high pressure.
 Naturally release the pressure for 10 minutes (or more if you prefer) and then use a quick release.